 Research Shows That The Type of Link Matters

-We quickly learned that there was very little data about how end users think about links, so we set out to better understand what matters to users when it comes to links, and why.
-We commissioned a study conducted by market research firm, Sapio Research, to understand how real-world users react to different types of links.
+We quickly learned that there was very little data about how end-users think about links, so we set out to better understand what matters to users when it comes to links, and why.
+We commissioned a study conducted by the market research firm, Sapio Research, to understand how real-world users react to different types of links.